TranscribeMe/Docs/docs/quickstarts/0_overview.rst

 4. Place Order
 ----------

-??(Include link to Billing) Please confirm that your billing information is setup correctly.??
+Visit :doc:`quickstarts/1_billing` to confirm that your billing information is setup correctly.
 You can also use a promo code created by the TranscribeMe Sales Team to bypass the credit card payment step and instead be billed by invoice.

 *(Request object as Content-Type application/json)* ``POST https://rest-api.transcribeme.com/api/v1/orders/{OrderID}/place``